Firefighters demonstrate how to properly use a yellow fire hydrant with hoses.

 Fire Hose on Shark Tank: Lessons from Other Inventions

 Shark Tank is a battleground where creativity meets commerce, and inventors pitch their sensational ideas in hopes of .
 But not every invention leaves the Sharks biting.
-Enter the “Fire Hose,” an invention that left viewers—and perhaps the Sharks—debating whether it was an business development of the century or just another fishy tale.
+Enter the “Fire Hose,” an invention that left viewers—and perhaps the Sharks—debating whether it was an innovation of the century or just another fishy tale.

 Fire Hose Meets Shark Tank: When Business Developments Go Swimmingly Wrong